WebSVG/voronoi/README.md

 * Browser local storage of config parameters (No storage of SVG nor seeds as they can be saved separately)

 # Planned features
+* use both cost map and tesselation area at the same time
 * vertical mode for longitudinal edits
 * export scale with a ratio (adjusting to a given unit)
   * transform scale possible but Fusion360 ignores the scale transform
-* Concentration cost map for seeds sampling
 * edges cells filet effect
 * detract quadratic bezier short edges
 * edit seed weight to modify cells size (? requires a new engine, or use cells retraction technique)